koji/electron-multi-windows/BUILD.md

    ```

 4. **Packaging Fails**
+   - Try simple packaging first: `npm run package:simple`
-   - Ensure all dependencies are installed
+   - For advanced packaging: ensure all dependencies are installed
    - Check platform-specific requirements
    - Verify build completed successfully
+   - On Windows: Code signing issues can be resolved by using simple packaging

 ### Build Verification